Mayor’s New Year’s Honour List

 c) the name of any one individual shall be included on the Honour List only once in their lifetime;

-d) any person currently serving as a member of any one of the Advisory Committees, City Council, Civic Adminstration or organizations referred to in How to nominate a candidate shall not be eligible for naming to the list during their term of appointment or employment with the City;
+d) any person currently serving as a member of any one of the Advisory Committees, City Council, Civic Administration or organizations referred to in How to nominate a candidate shall not be eligible for naming to the list during their term of appointment or employment with the City;

 e) nominees being recommended by the Advisory Committees or organizations referred to in How to nominate a candidate shall receive at least seventy-five percent of the total eligible votes on the respective Advisory Committee or organization.